Six (musical): West End (2019–present)

-Six officially made its West End premiere at the Arts Theatre on 17 January 2019.
+Six officially made its West End open-ended-run premiere at the Arts Theatre on 17 January 2019.
 All of the cast members from the 2018 touring production reprised their roles in the original West End production, which was directed by Lucy Moss and Jamie Armitage.
 Performances were suspended in March 2020, because of the COVID-19 pandemic.

 On 5 December 2020, Six resumed performances, this time playing at the Lyric Theatre.
 Despite the COVID-19 preventative measures implemented in London theatres, performances were once again forced to stop on 14 December 2020.

 On 21 May 2021, Six reopened for a second time at the Lyric Theatre.
 The musical finished its residency at the Lyric Theatre on 29 August 2021.
 It then transferred West End theatres and reopened at the Vaudeville Theatre on 29 September 2021.

-In April 2025, a production of Six starring the original West End cast opened for a limited run in cinemas across the UK and Ireland.
+In April 2025, a production of Six starring the original West End cast was shown for a limited time in cinemas across the UK and Ireland.
 The production was filmed in June 2022 live from the Vaudeville Theatre.